What is Ekadashi? – 24 Different types of Ekadashi names list

 3. Apara Ekadashi

 Apara Ekadashi falls on the 11th tithi of Krishna Paksha of Jestha (May and June).
 Also known as Achala Ekadashi, it is believed fasting on this day will free devotees of all accumulated sins.
-Complete abstinence from food and worldly form of pleasures on this day would help a person receive unlimited wealth.
+Complete abstinence from food and worldly forms of pleasures on this day would help a person receive unlimited wealth.

 4. Nirjala Ekadashi

 Nirjala Ekadashi falls on the 11th tithi of Shukla Paksha of the month of Jestha.
-The day is commemorated as Pandava Nirjala Ekadashi in honor of the five Pandava brothers.
+The day is commemorated as Pandava Nirjala Ekadashi in honour of the five Pandava brothers.
 Nirjala Ekadashi Vrata has fasting rules without water, so abstinence from food and water is necessary to complete this fast.
 It is regarded as the most rigorous and significant of all Ekadashis.

 5. Yogini Ekadashi

 Yogini Ekadashi falls on the 11th day of each moon cycle of Krishna paksha of Ashadh (June and July).
-Desisting food on this day and worshiping Lord Vishnu with pure heart and dedication will wash away all your sins and allow you to avoid any diseases and other health problems in the future.
+Desisting food on this day and worshipping Lord Vishnu with pure heart and dedication will wash away all your sins and allow you to avoid any diseases and other health problems in the future.

 6. Padma/Devshayani Ekadashi